This page will provide access to historical maps as they become available. These maps will also be connected to articles when appropriate.

 Victorian Box Ironbark Forest - Then and Now

-This map is based upon two data sets provided by Data Vic.
+This map is based upon data sets provided by Data Vic.

-One shows the distribution of Ecological Vegetation Class (EVC) 61 as at 2005, and the second shows the projected extent of the same EVC as at 1750.
+They show the distribution of Ecological Vegetation Classes (EVC) 61 & 20 as at 2005, and the projected extent of the same EVCs as at 1750.

 The map is based on a lot of data and may take some time to load - be patient.